fbpx

 Surf lessons are inexpensive and you can find anything from single lessons to weeklong surf camps.

-Planning a Trip to Costa Rica?
+Planning a trip to Costa Rica?
 Find out the best time to visit Costa Rica based on regional weather patterns and your personal travel style.

-2. Soak in natural Hot Springs
+2. Soak in natural hot springs

 Check out our descriptions of the best hot springs in Arenal.

-3. Walk through the clouds
+3. Walk through the clouds at Monteverde Cloud Forest Reserve

-Not be discouraged if it’s raining; it does on most days!
+Do not be discouraged if it’s raining; it does on most days!
 And the moisture in the air creates thick and low-hanging clouds that make the experience all that much more magical.

 Insider Tip: Just be sure you’re prepared with a proper rain jacket as well as a dry bag to keep your valuables safe.